mlim15/nowcasting/README.md

 Most of the planned features for the app are implemented, except for:

-- A map-based location picker to change locations without having to type in coordinates
 - On-device notifications for chosen forecast locations
 - Extra layers (e.g. temperature, wind barbs) on the map screen
 - Severe weather alerts for your current and/or stored location(s)